Close call: UK fisherman saved from aggressive seals

 - At Trump rallies, women see a hero protecting a way of life

-Rescue teams were able to lower the man into a lifeboat and take him to safety.
-He is being treated for exposure to the cold.

-Coast guard officer Jonathan Mustard said people walking along the coast should beware of seals protecting their young.
+Coast guard officer Jonathan Mustard said people walking along the coast should beware of seals protecting their young and make sure to have a fully charged phone so they can summon help if needed.

-Note: This story has been corrected to say the beach was in southeastern Scotland.
+“Aggressive seals are not a common occurrence and in this case they may have been protecting or defending their natural habitat and their young,” he said.